-Results Pure 10-formyltetrahydrofolate has been prepared and physicochemically characterized.
-Conditions toward maintaining the stability of a solution of the dipotassium salt of 10-formyltetrahydrofolate have been determined.
+Results: Pure 10-formyltetrahydrofolate has been prepared and physicochemically characterized.
+Conditions toward maintaining the stability of a solution of the dipotassium salt of 10-formyltetrahydrofolate in solution have been determined.